Elaine Johnson MBACP Reg Psychotherapist Counsellor

-My aim is to help you feel more empowered and able to make even better choices and decisions.
+My aim is to help you change your present situation, to feel more empowered and able to make even better choices and decisions.
 Sometimes in our lives we encounter difficulties that are hard to face on our own.
 Maybe you are struggling with relationship issues, going through a major life transition, suffering a loss whether through a life threatening illness for yourself or somebody close to you, miscarriage, termination, bereavement or redundancy.
-If you are struggling with low self esteem, anxiety, depression, stress, an eating disorder or addiction or at your wits end and feeling like walking out on your marriage.
-Needing to be understood or simply wanting to work through an awkward life issue you may be embarrassed to share with anybody else.
+If you are struggling with low self esteem, anxiety, depression, stress, an eating disorder or addiction or simply needing to be listened to and understood for the first time in your life or simply wanting to work through an awkward life issue you may be embarrassed to share with anybody else call me.

 I am empathic and passionate about helping people achieve their greatest potential, recognising their strengths and weaknesses, moving forwards in life where they can thrive as individuals.
 At the heart of my work is the belief that we all have within us the resources and wisdom we need to overcome difficulties.

-I work in a person centred and integrative way using CBT and other models depending on the issue.
-Where creative skills such as drawing, journalling, stones and shell work can be helpful and as agreed with you these can bring new insights.
+I work in a person centred and integrative way using CBT and TA and other creative models depending on the issue and your needs.

 When a child does not receive the basic elements of being attached to a secure caregiver this may result in difficulties relating to others.
 It may result in anxieties when a person we feel attracted to goes away, even for a short period of time.
 For others they are unable to tolerate close relationships causing difficulties in adult life in families and creating intimacy problems.
 Counselling may help to form a "secure base" within a relationship of trust although this is not a friendship it can help to try out new ways of relating.